Error808/Vigen-re/README.md

 # Vigenere
-A program that encrypts messages using Vigenère’s cipher,
+A program that encrypts messages using Vigenère’s cipher.